ArneVanTulden/2basicwebdev-we-are-rare-2425/people/joren_vanborm.md

 # Joren Van Borm
-- last year 3D VFX artist
+- final year 3D VFX artist (also has developer experience)
 - lover of board- roleplaying- and videogames
 - prefers hiking over city trips
 - folder (but not usually designer) of lots of origami

-"Fait que ton rêve soit plus longue que la nuit"
+_"Fait que ton rêve soit plus longue que la nuit"_
 -- title of a Vangelis album